 It hasn’t been great for everyone.
-Many office-based employees have had plenty of practice at WFH over the last almost five months.
+Many office-based employees have had plenty of practice at WFH over the last couple of years.
 Some have loved it others not so much.

 Some have perhaps been treading water waiting to get back to normal only to find that the management has other plans.
 The office is closing or you’re only going to be welcome two days a week and over time, the intention is that WFH becomes ‘normal’.

 Others are back in already or will be soon.
-The boss likes to be able to see everyone at work and knows there has been a loss of efficiency over lockdown.
-I have heard some instances where social distancing is being ignored.
+The boss likes to be able to see everyone at work and believes there has been a loss of efficiency.
+I have heard some instances where social distancing was being ignored.

 As with all things, there is a spectrum of ideas and wisdom on the subject and no one view is universally correct.
 Every situation is unique and the real answer for most businesses will be somewhere in the middle.